Zeppe-Lin Handbook. Because figuring it out yourself is overrated.

 (chrooted) # rejmerge

-Check for broken packages, and if any are identified, rebuild them:
+Check for broken packages and rebuild as needed:

 (chrooted) # pkgman update -fr --depsort $(revdep)

-Install the necessary packages for setting up a workstation:
+Install packages required for a minimal, functional workstation:

 (chrooted) # pkgman install --deps --group \